 In 1965, Hammer Films found itself with an international hit on its hands when it brought H. Rider Haggard’s classic novel She to the screen.
 Starring Ursula Andress, John Richardson and the Hammer tag team of Christopher Lee and Peter Cushing, She proved to be so successful that the studio quickly decided to make a sequel.
 Unfortunately for Hammer, Andress passed on The Vengeance of She, and the studio opted to cast unknown Olinka Berova in the role of Carol, a woman suspected by the immortal King Killikrates (Richardson) of being the reincarnation of Queen Ayesha (Andress’ role in the original).
 Berova is so expressionless that she makes Andress look like Meryl Streep, but she’s hardly the only flaw in this lackluster fantasy flick.

-Although Mary Queen of Scots didn’t emerge as the year-end awards contender that its pedigree would suggest (although it did manage a pair of Oscar nominations for its costumes and makeup), it joins fellow box office flop The Sister Brothers (above) as a 2018 release worth a rental in 2019.
+Although Mary Queen of Scots didn’t emerge as the year-end awards contender that its pedigree would suggest (although it did manage a pair of Oscar nominations for its costumes and makeup), it joins fellow box office flop The Sisters Brothers (above) as a 2018 release worth a rental in 2019.
 Saoirse Ronan is typically excellent as the title character, the young ruler engaged in power struggles not only with Elizabeth I (Margot Robbie) but also with practically every man who orbited her court.
 No punches are pulled in this bruising period piece, from the ofttimes shocking violence to the ugly gender politics that dog Mary at every turn.

 Blu-ray extras on The Vengeance of She include interviews with assistant director Terence Clegg and visual effects artist Joy Cuff; the World of Hammer episode “Lands Before Time”; and the theatrical trailer.
 Blu-ray extras on Mary Queen of Scots consist of audio commentary by director Josie Rourke and composer Max Richter, and a trio of behind-the-scenes pieces.